AusDTO/dta-website/_posts/2017-04-28-challenges-of-meeting-the-digital-service-standard.md

 It sets out best practice for how teams are formed, how they work and how they design and deliver a service.
 It’s best practice as it requires expertise and considerable effort to achieve it.

 The purpose of assessing services against the standard ensures that we are meeting the user need for all users, that our services are safe and secure and that they are readily able to adapt, change and improve over time.
-You don’t need to be perfect to pass, but services do need to demonstrate that they are on track with each of the relevant criteria for the delivery stage they are in—alpha, beta or live.The Digital Marketplace has just undergone its beta assessment and has one remaining criterion to meet.
+You don’t need to be perfect to pass, but services do need to demonstrate that they are on track with each of the relevant criteria for the delivery stage they are in—alpha, beta or live.
+The Digital Marketplace has just undergone its beta assessment and has one remaining criterion to meet.

 Meeting the standard in a government environment is challenging.
 Agencies have legacy environments, pressing deadlines, a diverse user base and complicated dependencies.